-As we previoulsy said, duplicate content is bad but sometimes you legitimately need to place a parameter in the URL for pagination, to apply filters and stuff like that.
+Duplicate content is bad but sometimes you legitimately need to place a parameter in the URL for things like pagination and filters.
 Let's see some examples.

-All the above URLs would be considered duplicate content (yes, URLs are canse sensitive) but there's a way to move forward.
+The above URLs are considered duplicate content (yes, URLs are case sensitive) but there's a way to move forward.

 It's nice that visitors on WHMCS can change language on the fly but this system has a big flaw.
 It's based on PHP session.
-Search engines don't use sessions when crawling pages meaning that WHMCS will always be indexed in default language.
+Search engines don't use sessions when crawling pages.
+That means that WHMCS is indexed in default language only.

 |WHMCS Modules|| https://katamaze.com/whmcs